azat-co/practicalnode/chapter2/chapter2.md

 Sometimes there is more than one way to define a certain setting.
 For example, `app.enable('trust proxy')` for Boolean flags is identical (aka, sugar-coating) to `app.set('trust proxy', true)`.
 The Chapter 11 explains why we might need to trust proxy.

-## Jade Is Haml for Express.js/Node.js
+## Pug Is Haml for Express.js/Node.js

-The Jade template engine is akin to the Ruby on Rails’ Haml in the way it uses whitespace and indentation, such as `layout.jade`:
+The Pug template engine is akin to the Ruby on Rails’ Haml in the way it uses whitespace and indentation, such as `layout.pug`:

     doctype html
     html